2.7 KiB

 instance1.cnf

 ).
-In case of root batches (highest level in batch file) relative base paths are relative to the file location."dir:"
+In case of root batches (highest level in batch file) relative base paths are relative to the file location. - If no

 <file> ::= <batch>